 There is a place for everyone in the Greek system.
-UL Lafayette is home to a uniquely diverse Greek society.
-There is no model Greek.
-Learn more about being Greek at the National Sorority Life Web Site.
-Parents can learn more about sorority life on the National Panhellenic Conference Parents information page or the frequently asked questions page.
+There is no model Greek; UL Lafayette is home to a uniquely diverse Greek society.
+Learn more about being Greek at the National Sorority Life web site.
+Parents can learn more about sorority life on the National Panhellenic Conference web page.

-Yes, this is done to make it easier on you and the Office of Student Engagement and Leadership.
-Just fill out the application before August 29th, 2015 at midnight.
-It is $50.00 to sign up for recruitment.
+Yes, this is done to make it easier on you and the Office of Student Engagement and Leadership. updated application information will be vailable soon..

 What happens during Recruitment Week?

 Panhellenic Formal Recruitment takes place each fall semester.
-There is an orientation and rounds to allow you an opportunity to meet members of each sorority and make an informed decision about joining.
+Orientation and Rounds allow you opportunities to meet members of each sorority and make an informed decision about joining.

 Will there be someone to help guide me through Recruitment Week?

-One of the first people you will meet during Recruitment is will be your Gamma Chi, sometimes called recruitment counselor.
-She is a woman that is selected and trained to help you out during Sorority Recruitment.
-During Recruitment, she is disassociated from her sorority in order to be a neutral helper for you during that week.
-To these women, it does not matter which sorority you join, she just wants to make Recruitment as enjoyable as possible for you.
+Yes.
+One of the first people you will meet during Recruitment will be your Gamma Chi, sometimes called your recruitment counselor.
+She is trained to help you out during Sorority Recruitment.
+During Recruitment Week, she is disassociated from her sorority in order to be a neutral helper for you during that week.
+To these women, it does not matter which sorority you join; she wants to make the Recruitment process as enjoyable as possible for you.

 That all depends on you.
 The Greek system at UL Lafayette has a higher average GPA than that of the undergraduate student body.
-All of the Greek Organizations at UL Lafayette have a scholarship program available to their members.
+All Greek Organizations at UL Lafayette have a scholarship program available to their members.
 Scholarship is the most significant factor in sorority selection and membership.
 GPA requirements are derived from either your high school or college grades.
 Please note the minimum GPA required by any Panhellenic group on the UL Lafayette campus for a high school or college student is a 2.5.
-However, some groups have higher GPA requirements.
-Any potential new member must understand the strong emphasis placed by the individual chapters regarding academics.
+Some groups, however, have higher GPA requirements.
+Any potential new member must understand the strong emphasis on academics placed by the individual chapters.

 Will I be hazed?